 Kayleigh joined the team in 2014, after previously working at Loch Garten in Scotland.
-She is responsible for the day-to-day running of the project, and also writes the osprey diary on the website.
 She graduated from Bangor University in 2011 having done her dissertation on osprey behaviour.
+She is responsible for the day-to-day running of the Osprey Project.

 After a career in engineering, Paul first became involved in the project in 1996 – the first year that chicks were translocated from Scotland.
-Paul assists with the running of the project during the summer, and is a fountain of knowledge for visitors to the Lyndon Centre.
+Paul assists with the running of the project during the summer, and runs volunteer work parties at the Lyndon Reserve during the winter.

 Holly joined the Osprey team in Feb 2017 after working for Essex Wildlife Trust as an Education Officer.
 Holly is based at the Lyndon Centre and will spend the summer helping with the running of the project and leading osprey cruises.